epuvlist/StationBoard/README.md

 * key:  A valid user key for accessing the Darwin service.
 To obtain a key visit https://www.nationalrail.co.uk/100296.aspx.

-* wsdl: URL of the current WSDL
+* wsdl: URL of the current WSDL (check the above address to get the current WSDL).

 - station section